karpathy/ulogme/README.md

 **To start recording**

 1. Clone the repository to some folder: `$ git clone https://github.com/karpathy/ulogme.git`
-2. If you're on Ubuntu, make sure you have the dependencies: `$ sudo apt-get install xdotool wmctrl`
+2. If you're on Ubuntu, make sure you have the dependencies: `$ sudo apt-get install xdotool wmctrl`.
+On Fedora, you may also need `sudo yum install gnome-screensaver`.
 3. `cd` inside and run `$ ./ulogme.sh` (note: this will ask you for sudo authentication which is required for `showkey` command).
 This will launch two scripts.
 One records the frequency of keystrokes and the other records active window titles.
 Both write their logs into log files in the `logs/` directory.
 Every log file is very simply just the unix time stamp followed by data, one per line.
+4. For **iOS** only: there might be an additional step where you have to go to System Preferences > Security & Privacy > Accessibility, and make sure that Terminal (or iTerm2, or whatever you use to launch ulogme) is checked.
+If it wasn't checked previously and you just checked it, you may need to restart ulogme.
+If you don't do this step, you might find that window logging works but keypress logging doesn't.

 **The user interface**